-For FY2023, each of the Independent Director had carried out an assessment on whether there were any relationships or circumstances which may impact his or her independence status.
-Accordingly, each of the Independent Directors had made a negative declaration.
+For FY2024, each of the Independent Director had carried out an assessment on whether there were any relationships or circumstances which may impact his or her independence status.
+Accordingly, each of the Independent Directors made a negative declaration.
 The declarations made by each Independent Director had been reviewed by the NRC.
 The Board, after considering the relevant requirements under SFLCB Regulations, specifically Regulation 13E(b)(i) of the SFLCB Regulations, 2018 CG Code and the Listing Manual, wishes to set out its views in respect of each of the Directors as follows:

-- Mr Murray Dangar Bell and Mr Mark Leong Kei Wei are independent as they (a) had been independent from the management of the Manager and LMIR Trust during FY2023; (b) had been independent from any business relationships with the Manager and LMIR Trust during FY2023; (c) had been independent from every substantial shareholder of the Manager and every substantial unitholder of the LMIR Trust during FY2023; (d) had not been a substantial shareholder of the Manager or a substantial unitholder of LMIR Trust during FY2023; and (e) have not served as a director of the Manager for a continuous period of 9 years as at the last day of FY2023. - On 31 March 2023, the Board had re-designated Ms Gouw Vi Ven as Independent Director having considered that she (a) has been independent from the management of the Manager and LMIR Trust as she is not currently or has been employed by the company or any of its related corporations for FY2022 or any of the past three financial years; (b) has been independent from any business relationships with the Manager and LMIR Trust during FY2022; (c) has been independent from every substantial shareholder of the Manager, and every substantial unitholder of LMIR Trust during FY2022; (d) is not a substantial shareholder of the Manager, or a substantial unitholder of LMIR Trust; and (e) has not served as a director of the Manager for a continuous period of 9 years or longer as at the last day of FY2022.
-In addition, the Board had also considered that she is not accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of any substantial shareholder of the Manager or substantial unitholder of LMIR Trust.
+- Mr Murray Dangar Bell, Mr Mark Leong Kei Wei and Ms Gouw Vi Ven are independent as they (a) had been independent from the management of the Manager and LMIR Trust during FY2024; (b) had been independent from any business relationships with the Manager and LMIR Trust during FY2024; (c) had been independent from every substantial shareholder of the Manager and every substantial unitholder of LMIR Trust during FY2024; (d) had not been a substantial shareholder of the Manager or a substantial unitholder of LMIR Trust during FY2024; and (e) have not served as a director of the Manager for a continuous period of 9 years as at the last day of FY2024. - Mr Liew Chee Seng James is currently the Executive Director and CEO of the Manager and is deemed as non-independent by virtue of his executive appointment.